StewShack/PersonalWebsiteGatsby/src/markdown-pages/sql/jasper-table-parameters.md

 ## Prerequisites

-First you need to have Jasper Server and TIBCO Jaspersoft<sup>&reg;</sup> Studio installed.
+First you need to have Jasper Server and TIBCO Jaspersoft Studio installed.

 A data adapter needs to be connected to the database.